wp-plugins/tabby-responsive-tabs/readme.txt

 = Why Doesn't my Google Map work in any tab except the first one? =

 Some google maps plugins render their content with zero height & width if the tab containing the content is not visible on page load.
-I would welcome any suggestions might help with this.
+I have been able to show maps within tabs using the [WP Flexible Map](https://wordpress.org/plugins/wp-flexible-map/ "WP Flexible Map") plugin.

 = Can I display multiple tab groups on a single page? =